 Upadhyaya (2020) found that firm size have positive impact on return on assets.
 Poudel (2019) found that there is a positive relationship of size with efficiency of bank in Nepal.
 In addition, Budhathoki et al. (2020) showed that bank size has a positive impact on return on assets.
 However, Browne et al. (2001) found that the company size has a positive relationship with the financial performance of life insurance companies.
 Similarly, Dey et al. (2015) assessed the factors determining financial performance of life insurance companies of India.
 The study revealed that there is a positive relationship between financial performance and size of insurance companies.
 Cooke (1992) examined the impact of size, stock market listing and industry type on disclosure in the annual reports of Japanese listed corporations.
 The study suggested that there is a significant and positive relationship between company size and performance.
-In addition, Athanasoglou et al. (2008) asserted that increase in company size increases the performance of the bank.
-Furthermore, Almajali et al. (2012) argued that the size of the firm can positively affect its financial performance.
+In addition, Athanasoglou et al. (2008) asserted that the size of the firm can positively affect its financial performance.
 Based on it, this study develops the following hypothesis: